servexyz/lingo-asset-fetcher-cli/README.md

 #### CLI Flags

 > You can call `laf fetch` without specifying flags.
 Flag defaults are listed below.
+>
+> Visit [here](http://developer.lingoapp.com/lingojs/#available-file-cuts) to read more about Lingo's available file cuts.
+This will show you what you conversion possibilities.

 | Flag  | Alias | Description        | Defaults      |
 | :---- | :---- | :----------------- | :------------ |